knative/client/test/README.md

 1. [Running knative environment.](./../DEVELOPMENT.md#create-a-cluster)
 2. `kn` binary in the $PATH.
-3. Make sure that you are able to connect to the cluster by following the [guide here](./../docs#connecting-to-your-cluster)
+3. Please Make sure that you are able to connect to the cluster by following the [guide here](./../docs#connecting-to-your-cluster)

 Before running the e2e tests please make sure you dont have any namespaces with the name starting with `kne2etests`